 ## Summary

-- **Automated anti-bot bypass:** Handles fingerprinting, behavioral tracking, and fraud score evasion
+- **Automated anti-bot bypass:** Handles fingerprinting, behavior tracking, and fraud score evasion

 - **Maintained scrapers:** Updated within 48 hours when LinkedIn changes structure